 Where can you install Antique flooring?

-Antique flooring feels at home in all rooms and projects, both modern and classic, that are looking for some added character and perhaps want to tell an interesting tale.
-With the installation process working in the same way to our new wood floors, you don’t need to worry about being restricted by selecting an antique floor.
+Antique flooring feels at home in all rooms and projects, both modern and classic.
+Whether you choose antique oak flooring or a vintage elm floor, all these old wood floors add character and tell an interesting tale.
+The installation process works in the same way to our new floors too, ensuring there are no restrictions for laying antique flooring.

 War Office Pine in particular is excellent for large-scale projects, whereby you need to cover a vast number of rooms, but once the reclaimed pine is gone, it will be gone forever.